Terror (politics): State terrorism

-State terrorism is a particular concept for a type of political terror that is characterized as terror perpetrated by governments against their own citizens or other states.
+State terrorism is terrorism conducted by a state against its own citizens or another state's citizens.

 Revolutionary and counter-revolutionary terror

 Revolutionary terror, also known as "Red Terror", was often used by revolutionary governments to suppress counterrevolutionaries.
 The first example was the Reign of Terror during the French Revolution in 1794.
 Other notable examples include the Red Terror in Soviet Russia in 1918–1922, as well as simultaneous campaigns in the Hungarian Soviet Republic and in Finland.
-In China, Red Terror in 1966 and 1967 started the Cultural revolution.
+In China, Red Terror in 1966 and 1967 started the Cultural Revolution.

 Counter-revolutionary terror is usually referred to as "White Terror".
-Notable examples are the terror campaigns in France (1794–1795), in Russia (1917–20), in Hungary (1919–1921) and in Spain.
+Notable examples are the terror campaigns in France (1794–1795), in Russia (1917–1923), in Hungary (1919–1921), and in Spain (1936–1947).
 Modern examples of counter-revolutionary terror include Operation Condor in South America.